dovecot/documentation/source/developer_manual/design/istreams.rst

    prev_snapshot (if any) and returns the merged snapshot (see below more more details).

-There are some variables available, this just lists most important ones for a complete overview please checkout `istream-private.h`:
+There are some fields available.
+Below is a list of the most important ones.
+For a complete overview please see `istream-private.h`.

--  ``fd`` file descriptor getting read by stream.
+-  ``fd`` file descriptor being read by the stream.

 -  ``buffer`` contains pointer to the data.

--  ``io`` input/output related to the stream.

 - ``parent`` parent istream - for filter streams.